Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_2.md

 you should see that you have a new file change to be committed.

 A useful shortcut with `git add` is `git add .`.
-This means to stage all file changes in your repo.
+This means to stage all file changes in your repo starting from your current directory.

 #### Committing Changes